Thy696/movie_sagas/README.md

     [x] Using map to loop through the array of movies that got from database to append them to DOM [x] Using HashRouter to able to go to its detail place where have its title and description when the user clicks on the specific poster.
 [x] Display title and description in Details component.
+    [x] Using Saga to get title and description from MovieItem.js component.

 ## Screen Shot